coveooss/bitbucket-issue-migration/README.md

 ## Find users script

 For bigger organizations, filling the user mapping can be a tiresome task.
-To help with this, there is the a script called `find_users.py` that attempts to create the mapping for you.
+The script` find_users.py` can help with this.
+It attempts to create the mapping for you.

 Please note that neither Bitbucket nor GitHub exposes the user emails, so manual work will still be needed.